 Now, I hope I managed to clarify what characteristics and indicators are important to recognize a slow real estate market.

-These can also be used to develop a real estate marketing strategy and other strategies.
+These can also be used to develop real estate marketing and other strategies.

 Why think of marketing when selling a house?

-Well, your marketing activities directly influence how well you will be able to sell a house.
+Well, your marketing activities directly influence how well you can sell a house.

-Now, for developing strategies, let’s focus on the most important characteristic of a slow real estate market: houses being on the market for a longer time and a decreasing number of real estate transactions.
+Now, for developing strategies, let’s focus on the most important characteristic of a slow real estate market: houses being on the market for a longer time and decreasing real estate transactions.

 Let’s dig a bit deeper to find the problem at the base and develop the next steps.